Transverse charge density and the radius of the proton: Extraction of the proton radius

-\paragraph{Extraction of the proton radius.}
+\section{Extraction of the proton radius}

-Based on the above results, we propose the following method for extracting the proton charge radius from elastic scattering data.
-First, the measured cross sections are fit with the Rosenbluth formula~\cite{Supplement} assuming the parametrizations (\ref{Eq.19}) and (\ref{Eq.26}) for the Dirac and Pauli form factors, where $\Lambda$, $\alpha_1, \ldots, \alpha_N$, and $\beta_1, \ldots, \beta_N$ are $2N + 1$ free parameters.
-Then the mean-square transverse charge radius $\langle b_1^2 \rangle$ is calculated from $\Lambda$ and $\alpha_1$ using Eq.~(\ref{Eq.18}).
-Finally, the proton radius is given by Eq.~(\ref{Eq.12}).
-Note that our method does not require measuring the slope of $G_E$ at $Q^2 = 0$ and considers the data at all $Q^2$ values.
-In addition, it allows one to extract the transverse densities $\rho_1(b)$ and $\rho_2(b)$ given by Eqs.~(\ref{Eq.17}) and (\ref{Eq.25}).
+Based on the above results, we propose the following method for determining the proton charge radius.
+First, the measured cross sections are fit with the Rosenbluth formula~(\ref{eq:Rosenbluth}) assuming the parametrizations (\ref{eq:F1_expansion}) and (\ref{eq:F2_expansion}) for the Dirac and Pauli form factors, where $\Lambda$, $\alpha_1, \ldots, \alpha_N$, and $\beta_1, \ldots, \beta_N$ are $2N + 1$ free parameters.
+Then the mean-square transverse charge radius $\langle b_1^2 \rangle$ is calculated from $\Lambda$ and $\alpha_1$ using Eq.~(\ref{eq:b1_moments}).
+Finally, the proton radius is given by Eq.~(\ref{eq:r_E_new}).
+Note that our method does not require measuring the form factor slope at $Q^2 = 0$ and considers the data at all $Q^2$ values.
+It also allows one to extract the transverse densities $\rho_1(b)$ and $\rho_2(b)$ given by Eqs.~(\ref{eq:rho1_expansion}) and (\ref{eq:rho2_expansion}).

-To illustrate our method, we apply it to the extensive and precise elastic electron-proton scattering data obtained by the A1 Collaboration at the Mainz Microtron MAMI~\cite{Bernauer_PRL.105.242001, Bernauer_PRC.90.015206}.
+To illustrate our method, we apply it to the extensive and precise elastic electron-proton scattering data obtained by the A1 Collaboration at the Mainz Microtron MAMI~\cite{Bernauer_PRL.105.242001, Bernauer_PRC.90.015206, Bernauer_thesis}.
 The collaboration measured 1422 cross sections at $Q^2$ values spanning the range from 0.004 to $1~\text{GeV}^2$.
-Three magnetic spectrometers and six beam energies (180, 315, 450, 585, 720, and 855~MeV) were used, resulting in 18 distinct data groups.
-To overcome the problem of achieving the absolute normalization of the measurement with sub-percent precision, they exploited the large redundancy of the data and introduced 31 free normalization parameters.
-These parameters were determined using least-squares fits of different form factor models to the measured cross sections.
+Three magnetic spectrometers and six beam energies (180, 315, 450, 585, 720, and 855~MeV) were used, resulting in 18 distinct experimental data groups.
+To overcome the problem of achieving the absolute normalization of the measurement with subpercent accuracy, they exploited the large redundancy of the data and introduced 31 free normalization parameters, fit simultaneously with the different form factor models.
 The A1 Collaboration obtained the following value for the proton charge radius:

-where the numbers in parentheses represent the statistical, systematic, model, and group uncertainties.
+where the numbers in parentheses represent the statistical, systematic, model, and ``group'' uncertainties.
 The statistical uncertainty accounts for all point-to-point errors of the cross sections, not only those due to counting statistics.
-The group uncertainty was introduced because of an unexplained difference between the radii obtained using the spline and the polynomial groups of form factor models.
+The ``group'' uncertainty was introduced because of an unexplained difference between the radii obtained using the spline and the polynomial groups of form factor models.